-Before a person can be convicted of the crime of carrying a concealed weapon, the prosecutor must prove the following two things beyond a reasonable doubt:
+To be convicted of illegally carrying a concealed weapon, the prosecutor must prove that:

 - You knew you had the weapon on or about your person.

 - You concealed it from the view of others.

 - You did not have a license to carry a concealed weapon.

 Your West Palm Beach concealed weapon defense lawyer will review the circumstances of the case, including the prosecutor’s evidence.
 Then your attorney will take steps to reduce, dismiss, or defend the charges.